10 NPS Alternatives to Help You Better Understand Customer Behaviors

 Customer Satisfaction Score (CSAT) is a straightforward way to find out just how satisfied your customers are with your company.

 CSAT is used at the very end of a customer’s interaction with a brand, closing the loop on their experience.
-Unlike NPS, which measures the likelihood of customer loyalty, CSAT is based on actual customer sentiment.
+Unlike NPS, which measures the likelihood of customer loyalty, CSAT is based on actual customer sentiment at a specific moment.

 Send customers a short, one-question survey to measure your CSAT score.
 Ask, “How happy are you with [brand name]?”
 Collect survey feedback over a period of time (a week, a month, a quarter, or any time period of your choice).